 Shading can be really hard if you don’t learn some basic skills.
-It doesn’t have to though if you spend some time learning and practicing.
+It doesn’t have to be though.
+If you spend some time learning and practicing it will soon become a lot easier.

 One of the key skills is learning how to use the gradient of the shading properly.
 When shading you need to show the darkest and lightest areas of the drawing.
 It is easy to end up with everything looking too dark if you aren’t careful.